← Back

 The Problem

-Sprints 2.0 was getting a full visual overhaul, but the settings page was marked low priority — "it works fine."
-I pushed for it to be included.
-It's one of the most visited screens, and every setting had the same visual weight.
-Users had to read every label to find anything.
+Sprints 2.0 was getting a full visual overhaul.
+Settings was on the cut list — “it works fine.”
+I pushed back.
+It’s one of the most visited screens in the product, and every row had the same visual weight.
+You had to read every label to find anything.

 What Was Wrong